marshallwp/SecretManagement.Warden/README.md

 When you first register a vault using this extension, commands like `Test-SecretVault` or `Get-Secret` may report that it is unable to run on the registered vault.
 This error message is incorrect, in actuality the vault is just locked.
 To resolve the issue, run `Unlock-SecretVault`.
 Future output from `Test-SecretVault` should correctly notify you that the vault is locked.

 `Unlock-SecretVault` will stall if you specified an invalid URL when configuring the location of the server.

-When automating usage of this Module use the API key for login.
-This way you can assume the user is logged in and that if `Test-SecretVault` returns `false` it's because the vault is either locked or inaccessible.

 ## Special Thanks
 Special Thanks to @TylerLeonhardt for publishing a baseline for this module extension.
 Please check out his [`LastPass Extention`](https://github.com/TylerLeonhardt/SecretManagement.LastPass)